ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

    (only) whether an argument is visible in the user-written source code.

-   Currently, the design for `#281`_ (along with the design for ``-XTypeApplications``) violates the VOP_, because the visibility marker ``@`` also affects the difference between term-syntax and type-syntax.
-However, given the SUP_, we strive to uphold the VOP_ when there is an absence of punning.
+   Currently, the design for `#281`_ (along with the design for ``-XTypeApplications``) violates the `Visibility Orthogonality Principle`_, because the visibility marker ``@`` also affects the difference between term-syntax and type-syntax.
+However, given the `Syntactic Unification Principle`_, we strive to uphold the `Visibility Orthogonality Principle`_ when there is an absence of punning.

-   .. _PEDP:
+   .. _`Pattern/Expression Duality Principle`:

 #. **Pattern/Expression Duality Principle (PEDP)**.
 The syntax for patterns mimics
    that of expressions, allowing an expression headed by a constructor to be pattern-matched